 Mom and dad, baby, and the pediatric dentist all need to prepare for that first infant dentistry visit.
 Up to a certain age, there’s not much you can do to explain the pediatric dentist to a very young child, but if they are preschool age or older, you can give them an explanation of what to expect from this new experience.
 Be sure to cover the importance of going to the dentist.
 Be understanding and try to help them feel excited about this Big Kid milestone.

 You can prepare for the first visit as a parent by discussing your questions and concerns with us.
 Keep in mind that your own history with dental offices is not your child’s.
 We encourage you to be honest with us about your views on dentists so that we can work together to ensure your child doesn’t inherit any dental anxiety.

 We also need to prepare to be your child’s dentist!
 Make sure to bring their complete health history with you.
 It also helps in infant dentistry for us to know if your child tends to be stubborn, defiant, anxious, or fearful in a new situation.

 The Parent’s Role During an Infant Dentistry Visit

-Parents can greatly help their child have a good infant dentistry experience by remaining present and calm in the dental exam room, and you can also watch how they react during their appointment.
+Parents can greatly help their child have a good pediatric dentist experience by remaining present and calm in the dental exam room, and you can also watch how they react during their appointment.
 You know your child best, and what you tell us can be very helpful.
 Some behaviors are fairly typical for certain age groups: